 -

-Deploying ThreatLocker with Continuum RMMView in browser Log into the Continuum Portal.
+Deploying ThreatLocker with ConnectWise Command (Formerly Continuum RMM)Log into the Continuum Portal.
 Navigate to 'Devices' > 'Computers' on the sidebar menu.
 Select the desired organization you are looking to deploy to.
 Select Run.
 Select Command Prompt (CMD) Script from the drop-down menu.
 Select the desired device(s) > Continue to Setup.
 Paste in the Deployment Script in the Command Prompt Script.
 Get the latest Deployment Script for Continuum here.

 -

-Deploying ThreatLocker using Atera - PowerShell ScriptView in browser The following steps demonstrate how to deploy ThreatLocker to your clients utilizing a PowerShell script via Atera.
+Deploying ThreatLocker using Atera - PowerShell ScriptThe following steps demonstrate how to deploy ThreatLocker to your clients utilizing a PowerShell script via Atera.
 Important Notes: PowerShell 4.0 is required for this method to work.
-It is best to run the script found below against clients one at a time, as you need to pass the Organization Name into the script as a variable.
-Creating the Script In Atera: Navigate to the Admin area.
+It is best to run the script found below against clients one at a time.
+Creating the Script In Atera: Navigate to the Admin Panel Select Scripts under Monitoring On the next screen, select Create Script.
+Create a 'Script Name' and input a 'Script description' Leave 'File type' as ps1 (shell script written in powershell) It is optional to modify the remaining 'script properties'.

 -